 As one of the nations rising stars in business insurance, locally based allinsure, have build a stellar reputation from their comprehensive brokerage services.
 And with tightly bound legislation surrounding workplace safety, their workers compensation insurance services are a breath of fresh air.

 Since first opening their doors in 2007, allinsure have focussed on delivering superior client service and fostering strong, long-term relationships.
 This unique client centric and adive-based culture has propelled them forefront of the industry, gaining recognition on a national scale.

 In the 2020 Insurance Business Awards, allinsure were the proud recipients of two category awards; Broker of the Year – Authorised Representative, and the Best Community Engagement Program – Broker.
-They did not stop there, collecting a further three excellence awards for their client servicing and talent.
+They did not stop there, collecting a further four excellence awards for their client servicing and talent.

 Moreover, Director, Peter Chamberlain, was featured in Insurance Business Magazines 2021 Hot List, denoting the top 50 individuals within the industry.
 Peter’s ethos on giving back to the community through his suicide prevention and mental health charity, The Chamberlain Foundation, has been widely commended by his peers.